EVs vs. ICE Automobiles: An Overview

 Automobile (car) vs. vehicle:

-A vehicle is anything mechanical that moves.
+A vehicle is any mechanical device that is capable of moving.
 Vehicles include wagons, bicycles, electric bicycles, motorcycles, trucks, scooters, watercraft, amphibious vehicles, aircraft, helicopters, trains, airplanes, automobiles, and even covered wagons.

-An automobile, commonly called a car, is a specific type of vehicle, usually four-wheeled, designed primarily for passenger transportation.
-It is one of many vehicle subsets, including many mechanical devices that move, from bicycles to airplanes.
+An automobile, commonly referred to as a car, is a specific type of vehicle, typically four-wheeled, designed primarily for passenger transportation.
+It is one of many vehicle subsets, encompassing a wide range of mechanical devices that move, from bicycles to airplanes.

 EV owners love their cars; ICE owners love their vehicles.